 3. Trek up Ngu Hanh Son (Marble Mountains)

-Located only 7km from the centre of Da Nang city, Ngu Hanh Son (Marble Mountains) include 5 mountains according to Wu Xing (Five Elements in Chinese culture) that are Kim, Moc, Thuy, Hoa, Tho mountains.
+Located only 7km from the center of Da Nang city, Ngu Hanh Son (Marble Mountains) includes 5 mountains according to Wu Xing (Five Elements in Chinese culture) that are Kim, Moc, Thuy, Hoa, and Tho mountains.

-Ngu Hanh Son is a total package with breathtaking views on the top, beautiful caves – Huyen Khong, Van Khong, Van Nguyet, sacred pagoda – Tham Thai, natural stream Giai Oan and Non Nuoc village at the base of the mountain.
-Ngu Hanh Son is also known for stone carving handicraft.
+Ngu Hanh Son is a total package with breathtaking views on the top, beautiful caves – Huyen Khong, Van Khong, Van Nguyet, sacred pagoda – Tham Thai, natural stream Giai Oan and Non-Nuoc village at the base of the mountain.
+Ngu Hanh Son is also known for stone carving handicrafts.

-*Tip: you can join Guan Tin festival held at Ngu Hanh Son during 18th – 20th days of the second lunar month.
-Activities: procession of Guan Yin statue, floating flower lights on the river and other philanthropic activities.
+*Tip: you can join the Guan Tin festival held at Ngu Hanh Son during the 18th – 20th days of the second lunar month.
+Activities: a procession of Guan Yin statue, floating flower lights on the river, and other philanthropic activities.

-4. Get closer to the nature at Cu Lao Cham Island
+4. Get closer to nature at Cu Lao Cham Island

-Untouched by tourism, Cu Lao Cham is a wonderful getaway from the city life.
-You’ll be charmed with the turquoise, clean water color surrounding the island.
+Untouched by tourism, Cu Lao Cham is a wonderful getaway from city life.
+You’ll be charmed with the turquoise, clean watercolor surrounding the island.
 The wildlife on Cu Lao Cham is fantastic for adventure with primitive landscapes.

-Don’t forget visiting the fishing village to enjoy the peaceful atmosphere here and the delicious seafood.
-Come to Cu Lao Cham, you can have the whole beach for yourself where you can enjoy swimming, sailing and scuba diving.
+Don’t forget to visit the fishing village to enjoy the peaceful atmosphere here and the delicious seafood.
+Come to Cu Lao Cham, you can have the whole beach for yourself where you can enjoy swimming, sailing, and scuba diving.